 A trip plan is a document that details your travel plans.
-It should be left with a trusted person who is available for the duration of your trip and who is capable of reporting you missing in the event you do not return as scheduled.
+It should be left with a trusted, responsible person who is available for the duration of your trip and who is capable of reporting you missing in the event you do not return as scheduled.
 A trip plan is used during search and rescue operations to assess the nature of the activity, the possible scenarios involved, and the magnitude of response required.

 We encourage everyone heading into the backcountry to complete a trip plan and leave it with a responsible person.
 A sample trip plan can be downloaded using the link above.
 For less intensive trips (for example, a short hike on a local trail with frequent traffic), at a minimum, please let someone know where you are going and when you plan to return, but a full trip plan is recommended.

 - Contact details for you and everyone in your group: name, age, address, and cell phone number

 - Pertinent medical issues for everyone in your group: health and physical ailments